-RE: Oregon Zoo Bond Citizens' Oversight Committee Report for the Calendar Year 2020
+RE: Oregon Zoo Bond Citizens' Oversight Committee Final Program Report

-Dear Metro Councilors and Residents of the Region:
+Dear Metro Councilors and Regional Community Members:

-I am pleased to transmit the Oregon Zoo Bond Oversight Committee's annual report for 2020, which presents our findings on how the program progressed during the period from January through December 2020.
-Our final report, which we anticipate will be ready in late 2021, will recap the entire Zoo Bond Program's efforts to improve animal welfare, enhance conservation education and increase sustainability.
-We look forward to presenting the program's culminating report in a few months.
+I am pleased to transmit the Oregon Zoo Bond Citizens' Oversight Committee's final report, which presents our summaries and findings on how the program progressed from passage of the bond measure in 2008 through completion of the final projects in October 2021.
+The report recaps the entire Zoo Bond Program's efforts to improve animal welfare, enhance conservation education, and increase the zoo's sustainability.

-The committee is pleased to report that in 2020, bond funds continued to be spent wisely, bond projects were advanced on schedule and within budget, and overall the bond program is on track to deliver on voter expectations.
+The committee is pleased to report that throughout the thirteen years since the bond measure was approved by voters in November 2008, the bond funds were spent wisely, bond projects were completed on schedule and within budget, and the bond program successfully delivered on voter expectations.